Walter III of Caesarea: Loss of Caesarea and the Fifth Crusade

 In 1206, King Hugh I of Cyprus nominated Walter constable, a post he held for the rest of his life.
 This was also the title Walter preferred when witnessing charters.
 Walter inherited the lordship of Caesarea on the death of his mother between 1213 and 1216, when the first reference to him as lord appears.
 In January 1217 he was in Acre at the court of the king, John of Brienne.
 By July he had returned to Nicosia, in Cyprus, where he witnessed a charter of Bertrand of Margat.
 In September he was at the royal court at Nicosia.
 He returned to the mainland in October, when he attended the council held at Acre by King Andrew II of Hungary to decide a course of action for the Fifth Crusade.
 As constable, Walter led 100 Cypriot knights at the Siege of Damietta in 1218.
 By July he had returned to Nicosia, where the dowager queen, Alice, was regent for the new infant king, Henry I.

-In 1217–18, while Walter was in Egypt, a Muslim army threatened Caesarea, but the city was successfully re-fortified by King John.
+In 1217–1218, while Walter was in Egypt, a Muslim army threatened Caesarea, but the city was successfully re-fortified by King John.
 In 1220, the Muslims returned under al-Mu'azzam and captured the city, which was being defended by Werner von Egisheim and the Republic of Genoa.
-In 1220, Walter was at Nicosia at the court of Queen Alice, where he witnessed a charter of hers.
+In 1220, Walter was in Nicosia at the court of Queen Alice, where he witnessed a charter of hers.
 In 1225, he was in Tyre for the coronation of Queen Isabella II of Jerusalem.